milankoster/Snake-Q-Learning/qlearning/README.md

 <img src="https://i.imgur.com/U7oZMY4.png" width="400" alt="Alive Duration results">

-Interestingly, the best performing model was the model with a 0.100 learning rate at around 9000 episodes.
+Interestingly, the best performing model was the model with a 0.100 learning-rate at around 9000 episodes.
 It seems to have had a much greater focus on staying alive than reaching the food.
 However, the model's performance drops severely the last 300 episodes.

 On average, the model with a 0.001 learning rate did the best.
-The lowered epsilon also improved the performance.
-Perhaps a change in both learning rate and epsilon discount could perform even better.
+The lower epsilon also improved the performance.
+Perhaps further optimization of both learning rate and epsilon discount could lead to better performance.

-While the models do quite well, their largest flaw is their limited sight.
+While the models do quite well, their performance is limited by their small field of vision.
 They can only see the direction of the snake, relative position of the food and whether the snake's immediate surroundings are safe, causing it to regularly trap itself.

 ---